Presbyterian Church in Ireland: Views on LGBT rights

 In the same year, the church voted to loosen its ties with the Church of Scotland with a vote of 255 to 171, after that church took steps towards letting its ministers preside at same-sex marriages.
 This followed several years of the Assembly's decision to not have the Moderator attend the Church of Scotland's meetings, in protest of that church's steps towards liberalisation.

 In September 2019 the church dismissed a Dublin-based elder, Steven Smyrl, after he had contracted a same-sex civil marriage in November 2018, citing that this was "not compatible" with the church's ordained leadership.
-This led to a bitter and divisive investigation, which in December 2021 found that the minister of Christ Church, Sandymount, Rev Katherine P. Meyer, had breached the Church’s laws and teachings on sexuality, had refused to recant her decision to support the elder, and that her church council had coopted the dismissed elder back onto its membership and then refused the Presbytery's demand to reverse that action.
+This led to a bitter and divisive investigation, which in December 2021 found that the minister of Christ Church, Sandymount, Rev Katherine Meyer, had breached the Church’s laws and teachings on sexuality, had refused to recant her decision to support the elder, and that her church council had coopted the dismissed elder back onto its membership and then refused the Presbytery's demand to reverse that action.
 The response from the media and several congregations was highly critical, with an editorial in The Irish Times describing the church as being on "the road to irrelevance".
+In 2024 Katherine Meyer was ruled by a church court, the Presbyterian Church in Ireland Judicial Commission, to have failed to "yield submission in the Lord to the courts of the Church"; she decided to resign from her ministry.